 Use the On/Off Switch

 Instead of a reset button, some manufacturers, such as Kenmore, equip the ice maker with an on/off switch.
-To reset the ice maker using this switch, remove the ice tray and the cover plate from the front of the ice maker, which you should be able to do by simply pulling it.
+To reset a Kenmore ice maker using this switch, remove the ice tray and the cover plate from the front of the ice maker, which you should be able to do by simply pulling it.
 Turn the switch off; then unplug the refrigerator and leave it unplugged for 5 minutes.
 Turn the switch back on when you plug the refrigerator back in, and the ice maker should begin working.
 The ice makers in some Frigidaire refrigerators also have an on/off switch, but it's easily accessible after you remove the ice tray.
 There's no need to remove the front cover.

 Unplug the Refrigerator

 If your ice maker doesn't have a reset button, you can try this simple procedure to reset it.
-It's recommended for GE refrigerators, but if it doesn't work on your model, it won't hurt anything.
+It's recommended for GE ice makers, but if it doesn't work on your model, it won't hurt anything.
 Unplug the refrigerator for 30 seconds; then plug it back in.
 Within 15 seconds of restoring power, press the feeler arm three times in succession.
 This should force the ice maker to run water into the reservoir and begin the cycle of ice production.

 Ice Maker Won't Reset

 If your ice maker won't work after you reset it, the problem could be a lack of water, an electronic problem or a mechanical malfunction.
-You can repair some of these problems yourself with the help of your owner's manual, but some require replacement of a part, such as the solenoid or water valve.
+You can repair some of these problems yourself with the help of your owner's manual, but some require replacement of a part, such as the water filter, solenoid or water valve.
 If you trace the problem to the ice maker itself, you usually have to replace it.
 Ice makers aren't designed for disassembly and service.